Pastors & Staff

 I am a husband, a dad, a friend, a Presbyterian pastor, a comic book reader, and a fan of almost any sport that involves a ball.
 I am a New Yorker with a soft spot in my heart for the rhythms and people of Atlanta, Georgia; Austin, Texas; and Duluth, Minnesota.
 I like red wine and dark beer, and am constantly in search of the world’s best pizza.
 I read a lot.
 My laugh is too loud.
 I am into reformed theology, parables, psalms and prayers.
 I blog about the challenges, absurdities and joys of an urban faith.
 I am always on the lookout for God and good conversation.
 Let me know whenever you spot them.

-The Rev. Kate Dunn Associate Pastor for Pastoral Care & Outreach
+The Rev. Kate Dunn Associate Pastor for Congregational Care & Outreach

 The Rev. Charlene Han Powell Associate Pastor for Education & Engagement